Joe Nelson: Second Stint with Rays

 On December 30, 2008, Nelson signed with the Tampa Bay Rays.
 In October 2009 Nelson was granted free agency.

 Second Stint with Red Sox

 On February 1, 2010, Nelson signed a minor league contract with the Boston Red Sox.
 When Josh Beckett was placed on the disabled list on May 19, Nelson was called up to take his roster spot.
 He elected to become a free agent after he was designated for assignment by the Red Sox last week after opening the season with a 9.72 ERA over his first eight appearances.

 Seattle Mariners

 On June 24, 2010, Nelson signed a minor league contract with the Seattle Mariners, but was released on July 28, 2010.

-Post Playing Career
+Post playing career

 After his active career, Nelson served as a professional scout for the Red Sox, based in West Palm Beach, Florida.
 As of 2014, he holds a similar position with the Seattle Mariners.
 In February 2017, the Chicago Cubs hired him as a scout.